geomensione/geomensione.github.io/bezierjs/README.md

 todo

-regulate circle radius with mouse wheel
+DONE regulate circle radius with mouse wheel -> pressing '+' or '-' when on mouse on circles

 generative art with a lot of curve (use rough to add artistic style? https://github.com/rough-stuff/rough/wiki#curve-points--options )

-button to add curve
+DONE button to add curve -> pressing 'c'

 save and load scene

+fill tentacle